Sheeraz A Qureshi MD

 Overview of Dr. Qureshi

-Dr. Sheeraz Qureshi is an orthopedic surgeon in New York, NY and is affiliated with multiple hospitals in the area, including Hospital for Special Surgery, The Mount Sinai Hospital, Hackensack Meridian Health Hackensack University Medical Center, New York-Presbyterian Hospital, and Hospital for Special Surgery.
+Dr. Sheeraz Qureshi is an orthopedic surgeon in New York, NY and is affiliated with multiple hospitals in the area, including Hospital for Special Surgery, Hackensack Meridian Health Hackensack University Medical Center, New York-Presbyterian Hospital, and Hospital for Special Surgery.
 He received his medical degree from Tufts University School of Medicine and has been in practice 15 years.
-He is one of 188 doctors at The Mount Sinai Hospital and one of 280 doctors at Hackensack Meridian Health Hackensack University Medical Center who specialize in Orthopaedic Surgery.
+He is one of 283 doctors at Hackensack Meridian Health Hackensack University Medical Center and one of 398 doctors at Hospital for Special Surgery who specialize in Orthopaedic Surgery.
 He has more than 100 publications and over 500 citings.

 Education & Training